Skip To Main Content

 Sick Leave Generally

-Part-time employees who are not twelve month employees accrue one (1) hour of sick leave for every forty (40) hours of work (up to an accumulation of forty (40) hours per calendar year) and defined as “service workers” in accordance with Public Act 11-52, Connecticut’s
+Part-time employees accrue one (1) hour of sick leave for every forty (40) hours of work (up to an accumulation of forty (40) hours per calendar year) in accordance with Public Act 24-8, Connecticut’s new paid sick leave law.

 According to state law, a part-time employee cannot use more than 40 hours of sick leave in a calendar year.